Hermanverschooten/jquery_datetimepick/README.md

 # Jquery::Datetimepick

-This gem adds the necessary stylesheets and javascripts to the jquery-datepick gem to make it a datetimepicker.
+This gem adds the necessary stylesheets and javascripts to the jquery_datepick gem to make it a datetimepicker.

 The original js/css files are maintained by [Trent Richardson](https://github.com/trentrichardson/jQuery-Timepicker-Addon).